 Welcome to the Naturalchurch blog!

 My name is Tobie van der Westhuizen and I am married to an extraordinary woman called Revien.
-We live in Bloemfontein, South Africa, are parents to nine kids and a Staffie called Mazzy, and belong to a group of wonderful believers who have been meeting regularly in our house (and all kinds of other places) for eight years.
+We live in Bloemfontein, South Africa, are parents to nine kids and two Staffies, and belong to a group of wonderful believers who have been meeting regularly in our house (and all kinds of other places) for almost ten years.

 I left formal pastoral ministry in 2007 to pursue an inkling that I have had for a long time, namely that the Christianity of today is not the same as the primitive Christianity of the early church.

 Whilst this may sound like an insane generalization, I believe it to be true.
-I also believe that most contemporary efforts to “restore us” to the so-called golden age of first century Christianity are misguided and mostly undermined by three factors:
+I am also convinced that contemporary efforts to “restore us” to the so-called golden age of first century Christianity are regularly misguided and mostly undermined by three factors:

 - Romanticism – The early church was far from homogenous and even further from perfect.

 - Historic revisionism – The belief that the early church was all about those things that are dear to me and the Christians I fellowship with, such as “signs and wonders,” being radically “missional,” or whatever (Paul was a Calvinist, you know.)